pbek/QOwnNotes/webpage/src/scripting/methods-and-objects.md

 ::: tip
-If you turned off that your note headline determines the note filename then you have to rename your note file yourself afterwards, like this:
+If you turned off that your note headline determines the note filename then you have to rename your note file yourself afterward, like this:

 ```js
 var note = script.currentNote();